pcraig3/fed-notes/src/articles/2021-06-21-you-dont-need-a-platform-you-need-one-thing-that-works.md

 ## Platforms, a definition

 A platform is a foundational, reusable technological building block — colloquially, “[anything you can build upon](https://www.forbes.com/sites/adrianbridgwater/2015/03/17/whats-the-difference-between-a-software-product-and-a-platform/?sh=c4e0c6356a60).”
-Think of a platform as [a base “Lego” mat](https://www.google.com/search?q=lego+baseplate&tbm=isch&ved=2ahUKEwjG2sDt_bH4AhWXqHIEHZn9A7AQ2-cCegQIABAA&oq=lego+baseplate) that you can put other pieces on top of.
+Think of a platform as [a base “Lego” mat](https://www.google.com/search?q=lego+baseplate&tbm=isch&ved=2ahUKEwjG2sDt_bH4AhWXqHIEHZn9A7AQ2-cCegQIABAA&oq=lego+baseplate) that you put your other pieces on top of.

 A good _platform_ solves a problem really well for many different _products_.
 An example of this is your [Google Account](https://www.google.com/account/about/), which signs you into Gmail, Google Calendar, and Youtube (and other apps that use “[Sign in with Google](https://support.google.com/accounts/answer/112802)”).
 There are lots of things you need to ‘Sign in’ to do, and it would be silly to have all teams everywhere build their own account management system.
 Better to solve it in one place in a way that everyone can use (otherwise you may end up with [almost 60 separate login systems](https://sboots.ca/2022/04/21/small-hopes-for-the-future-of-digital-id-in-canada/)).
-Done properly, you save each team from re-building the same stuff and create seamless experiences: eg, once you log into Gmail, you can see your Google Calendar events.
+Done properly, you save each team from re-building the same stuff and create seamless experiences: eg, once you log into Gmail, you can see your GCal events.

-Ultimately, this is what we want: platforms that enable a scalable and integrated product ecosystem by saving teams time and reducing duplication of effort across an organization — particularly for big organizations with a large portfolio of services.
-(Hmm, I wonder where we can find one of those?)
+Ultimately, this is what we want: platforms that enable a scalable and integrated product ecosystem by saving teams time and reducing duplication of effort across an organization — particularly for big organizations with a large portfolio of services. (_Hmm, I wonder where we can find one of those?_)

 ## Platforms in government

 As a devoted reader of this newsletter, you will likely have anticipated that ‘the government’ is exactly the kind of organization that can benefit from the economies of scale you get with platform products.
-And, indeed, the government already operates lots of platforms: inside most departments you will often find platform-y type products for things like getting or retrieving data, managing user accounts, calculating things — take your pick.
+And, indeed, the government already operates lots of platforms: inside most departments you will often find platform-y type systems for getting or retrieving data, managing user accounts, calculating things — take your pick.
 At a macro level, many government services can be described in broadly similar terms.
 If we think about passports, driving licenses, or voting in an election, we can reuse the same sequence of events.

 - Learn about the service
   - Do I qualify?